 “Research shows that for some people with depression, global, uncontrolled inflammation is associated with their mood problem,” says Dr. Raymond Kotwicki, the Charles B. West Chief Medical Officer at Skyland Trail.
 “The lack of physical movement, real-time social interactions, and increased anxiety related to FOMO—the fear of missing out—with excessive social media use increases inflammation and correspondingly can exacerbate depression.”

 Addressing Social Media Use in Mental Health Treatment Programs

-At Skyland Trail, the clinical team is using lessons from both cognitive behavioral therapy and dialectical behavior therapy to help residential treatment and day treatment clients better understand the difference between healthy social media use and unhealthy social media use and recognize how social media may impact some symptoms of mental illnesses like depression and anxiety.
+At Skyland Trail, the clinical team is using lessons from both cognitive behavioral therapy and dialectical behavior therapy to help residential treatment and day treatment adult clients better understand the difference between healthy social media use and unhealthy social media use and recognize how social media may impact some symptoms of mental illnesses like depression and anxiety.

 “The interactions we have online can elicit emotions similar to those we feel in real life situations,” says Kelsey Smith, a care coordinator at Skyland Trail who leads a course on healthy social media habits.
 “However, we may not be aware of the emotional impact of online interactions because of the anonymity and disconnectedness that can be associated with social media.
 Sometimes we just aren’t as gentle or careful online,” says Smith.

 “Social media creates a perceived distance for bullying,” adds Kotwicki.
 “People may post hurtful words or pictures more easily using social media than in face-to-face confrontations.
 The resultant ease of attacks has undoubtedly contributed to anxiety and depression for the targets of bullies.”